Abdelrhman-Alaa/Farid_Najm_Projects/README.md

 # Farid_Najm_Projects
-Implementation of the computer project of "Circuit Simulation" book by Farid Najm
+MATLAB Implementation of the computer project of "Circuit Simulation" book by Farid Najm